Glimtoko/ChocoboJ/README.md

 * SharedArrays

 ## Building ChocoboJ
 ChocoboJ is intended to be built into an executable using the PackageCompiler Julia package.
 Compilation is performed using the `compile.jl` file, but generally the provided makefile should be used.
-The standard build process.
-Generally, the following command should be used:
+To build and install ChocoboJ, use:

     make; make install